 An estradiol test is a blood test that measures the amount of estradiol in your blood.
-It may also be called an E2 test.
+It’s also called an E2 test.

-Males also have estradiol in their bodies, but in lower levels than females.
-In males, estradiol is produced in the adrenal glands and testes.
+Males also have estradiol in their bodies.
+Their levels of estradiol are lower than the levels in females.
+In males, the adrenal glands and testes make estradiol.
 Estradiol helps with fertility and sex drive in males.

-An estradiol test may be ordered if female or male sex characteristics are not developing at the normal rate.
-An estradiol level that is higher than normal indicates that an individual may be going through puberty earlier than usual.
+Your doctor may order an estradiol test if female or male sex characteristics aren’t developing at the normal rate.
+An estradiol level that’s higher than normal indicates that puberty is happening earlier than usual.
 This is a condition known as precocious puberty.

-Lower levels of estradiol may indicate that an individual is going through puberty late.
-The test may also be ordered to look for problems with the adrenal glands or to determine if treatment for hypopituitarism (decreased function of the pituitary gland) is working.
+Lower levels of estradiol may indicate late puberty.
+The test can help your doctor find out if there are problems with your adrenal glands.
+It can also help determine if treatment for hypopituitarism (decreased function of the pituitary gland) is working.

 A doctor may order estradiol testing to look for causes of:

 Your doctor may also order an estradiol test if your menstrual cycle has stopped and you’re having symptoms of menopause.